 The standard treatment option for primary renal synovial sarcoma is chemotherapy.
 The chemotherapy regimens used for primary renal synovial sarcoma differ from those traditionally used for Wilms tumor.

 General Information About Anaplastic Sarcoma of the Kidney

 Anaplastic sarcoma of the kidney is a rare renal tumor that has been identified mainly in patients younger than 15 years.

 Patients present with a renal mass, with the most common sites of metastases being the lungs, liver, and bones.
 (Refer to the Clinical Features of Wilms Tumor and Diagnostic and Staging Evaluation for Wilms Tumor sections of this summary for more information about the clinical features and diagnostic evaluation of childhood kidney tumors.)

 Cytogenetic abnormalities such as rearrangement between 10q21 and 18p11.2 have been reported.
-These tumors show pathologic features similar to those of pleuropulmonary blastoma of childhood (refer to the Pleuropulmonary blastoma section in the PDQ summary on Unusual Cancers of Childhood for more information) and undifferentiated embryonal sarcoma of the liver (refer to the Treatment Options for Undifferentiated Embryonal Sarcoma of the Liver section in the PDQ summary on Childhood Liver Cancer for more information).
+These tumors show pathologic features similar to those of pleuropulmonary blastoma of childhood (refer to the PDQ summary on Childhood Pleuropulmonary Blastoma Treatment for more information) and undifferentiated embryonal sarcoma of the liver (refer to the Treatment Options for Undifferentiated Embryonal Sarcoma of the Liver section in the PDQ summary on Childhood Liver Cancer Treatment for more information).
 Because of the relationship between pleuropulmonary blastoma and renal sarcomas, genetic counseling and testing for a germline DICER1 mutation should be considered.
 Screening for lung lesions of a solid or cystic nature should also be considered on the basis of age and DICER1 mutation testing.

 Treatment of Anaplastic Sarcoma of the Kidney